Academic Catalog

 Students required to complete a thesis or project as partial fulfillment of the degree requirements should request a thesis adviser through the department and register through their school for the appropriate course and credits.
 If not required by the program or school, the thesis or project is optional.
 If a student elects to do either a thesis or a project, the credits earned may be applied toward a degree or may be in addition to degree requirements, at the discretion of the department or school concerned.

-If completing a thesis or research project: after approval by the thesis adviser, the thesis or project should be submitted to the respective graduate program chair one month before the anticipated graduation date.
-The dean will review and approve all theses.
-It is the responsibility of the degree candidate to schedule an examination in defense of the thesis when submitting it to the graduate program chair.
+If completing a thesis or research project: after approval by the thesis adviser, the thesis or project should be submitted to the respective graduate program chair one month before the anticipated degree conferral date.
+The graduate program chair, or designee, will review and approve all theses.
+If the graduate chair is the thesis advisor, another faculty member will be the final reviewer.
+The reviewer is reading for posterity: proper headings, grammar, and style, proper referencing, so that the thesis is acceptable to be submitted for publication or in the library.
+It is the responsibility of the degree candidate to follow department policies with respect to scheduling thesis defense and thesis submission to the graduate program chair.
+The student should upload the final approved version of the thesis to the Ithaca College library collection.
+The library standards can be reached at the Ithaca College Library website.

 Application Process for Graduation